SeffyVon/SeffyVon.github.io/_posts/2020-03-15-productivity-tools-for-wfh.md

 Command-line tools for file transmission, if you haven't used `sshfs`. `FileZilla` is an application which does the same thing, but with a graphical interface.

+---

+## Session tool

 ### `tmux`(linux) or `screen`(mac) - session manager **(recommend)**

-After you ssh in, you could start a tmux session by running `tmux`, kick the job to run, and then detach the tmux session by `Ctrl-b d`, and you can log out the ssh session.
+After openning a `ssh` session, I recommend using tmux sessions by running `tmux`, kick the job to run, and then detach the tmux session by `Ctrl-b d`.
+You can log out the ssh session, the job still persists!
 In another ssh session, you can reattach the tmux session by `tmux a -t 0` (suppose your tmux session id is 0, which you can check by running `tmux ls`).
 Everything in the last ssh session is kept the same, and ideally job has already finished!

 In the old days, you will need to use `nohup &` to set a process as a background process.

 Apart from this, tmux also allow panel management, and you can also open multiple panels, adjust the size and position of each panel, and switch them, with the key of `Ctrl-b`.
 Everything is just pro.

-### `VNC` - Remote desktop server for Linux systems **(recommend `TigerVNC viewer`)**

-In your host, run `x11vnc` or `vncserver` with specified device and port number, you will start a vnc server session.
-Then in your client, you can use vncviwer to manipulate the screen of the host.

-Personally, for the client running locally, I recommend using `TigerVNC viewer` rather than `RealVNC viewer`, because its frame rates are higher (meaning less laggy) , and it can resize the server window to the client window resolution.

-In the opensuse system, you could also set up in `YaST -> Remote Administration (VNC) -> Allow Remote Administration with Session Management` to have a complete screen, but potentially will grant the client some unecessary access.

 ---